 I used to worry that I’d be too old / too under-qualified / too over-qualified to get another job or start a business.
 But as it turned out, the gap between my last pay cheque from my former employer and my first earned income from financial coaching was less than 1 week.
 It is possible to be recklessly over-conservative.
 Trust me on this.

 There are plenty of articles on the interweb that will tell you that the 4% rate is too optimistic.
 These are often written by emotionally damaged men in their 40s and 50s who are basically looking for a guarantee.
 But the real world doesn’t work that way.
 There are no guarantees.
 You don’t expect guaranteed sunshine or guaranteed good health forever so why would you expect a guarantee with stockmarket investing?

 Money accumulation can not ward off all bad things.
 Money is great for buying kitchen units but not so effective at staving off your inevitable human mortality.
 Or the slim but real possibilities of war, the collapse of capitalism or zombie apocalypse.
 If these things happen, neither your portfolio nor your cubicle job will save you.

-Read the Trinity study and give some thought to your own view of the SWR.
-Many people assume the “withdrawal rate” cant be more than the current level of portfolio income generated.
-For these people, it feels reckless to spend more than the income and eat into capital.
-Personally, I think this is too conservative.
-The stash is there to serve you, not the other way around.
+But remember that the stash is there to serve you, not the other way around.
 For me, its more important to focus on total return (i.e. including capital growth) than income and to avoid “reaching for yield” when investing.

 You can read the Trinity study yourself and give some thought to your own view of the safe withdrawal rate.
 Ultimately the question you need to ask yourself is: do you understand what you are spending and why?
 Then, do you have 25x the spending you need?